-- (1) This scenario encompasses several factors such as (non-exhaustive list) 20% depreciation of EUR against other currencies, an increase of 200 basis point of all spread curves, downgrade of all investment and reinsurance undertakings, bankruptcy of the largest bank exposure as well as largest corporate client.
+- (1) This scenario encompasses several factors such as (non-exhaustive list) 20% depreciation of EUR against other currencies, an increase of 200 basis points of all spread curves, downgrade of all investment and reinsurance undertakings, bankruptcy of the largest bank exposure as well as largest corporate client.
 This scenario is the combination of several scenarios designed by several regulatory authorities: EIOPA, Swiss, Singapore and NBB. - (2) This scenario assumes a general spread widening for all rating class (from 75bp for AAA to 400bp for BB and below), depreciation of Asian and emerging countries exchange rates and equity drop of 25%.

-The Eurozone crisis' scenario is covering most of the identified key risks of the Company.
+The Eurozone crisis' scenario is covering most of the identified market risks of the Company.
 It is considered as an extreme scenario mainly related to cash balances.
-The shock has decreased in 2019 due to a refinement of the calibration of the scenario.
-EIOPA stress tests cover similar scenarios to the Eurozone crisis' ones but the latter's specifications are significantly stronger.
+The impact on CLICE is more significant compared to CEIC due to balance sheet profile and currency mix.